 One of the questions that Spark NLP users often ask me is what type of tasks can you quickly solve using Spark NLP out of the box.
-In order to provide intuitive and easy to understand answers to this question, we have started building demo applications that visually illustrate the use of Spark NLP pre-trained models.
-The demo applications are available here: https://demo.johnsnowlabs.com.
+In order to provide intuitive and easy to understand answers to this question, we have started building demo applications that visually illustrate the use of Spark pretrained NLP models.
+The demo applications are available here: NLP demo.

 For simplicity reasons, each application is focused on one feature, but the different models can also be combined into more complex pipelines if necessary.